-Switching from I-need-a-forklift litter to lightweight?
-Or, better yet, from clay litter to PrettyLitter?
+Switching from heavy litter to lightweight litter?
+Or, better yet, from clay litter to PrettyLitter non clumping cat litter?

 If you’re planning on changing up your cat’s poop dirt, you’d better be prepared for a bit of a power struggle with your cat.

 While some cats couldn’t care less about the medium between their toes when they do their business, others are extremely particular and don’t fare well with change.

 Hope for the best but prepare for the worst with this quick guide for transitioning your cat to a new type of litter.